-Every now and then, a product occurs and also transforms a whole industry.
-That held true with the original 1995 AdamsGolf Tight Lies Fairway.
-Its release catapulted Adams onto the worldwide golf equipment stage and also astounded golf enthusiasts in all levels of the game.
+Now and then, a product occurs and transforms a whole industry.
+That held with the original 1995 AdamsGolf Tight Lies Fairway.
+Its release catapulted Adams onto the worldwide golf equipment stage and astounded golf enthusiasts at all game levels.

 Tight Lies Features & Benefits Adams Golf Clubs Fairway Wood